Skip to content

 This minor does not meet a state of Washington endorsement.

 This minor satisfies the endorsement for grades 5-12.

 Minor in Technical Communication

 A minor in technical communication enables students to add valuable skills to their present field or discipline.

-Master of Arts in English (Rhetoric and Technical Communication)
+Masters of Arts in English with Rhetoric and Technical Communication Emphasis

 The Master of Arts in English degree program prepares students for careers as professionals and educators as well as for further study in doctoral programs.
 Students can explore the field of English through one of the program’s three professional emphases: Literature, Rhetoric and Technical Communication, and Teaching English as a Second Language Faculty and students work together to create a student-centered learning environment and an engaging curriculum.
 The program exposes students to a variety of research methods to provide the best preparation possible for future careers.

-Master of Arts in English (Teaching English as a Second Language)
+Masters of Arts in English - Teaching English as a Second Language Emphasis

 This program prepares pre-service and in-service teachers of speakers of English as a second language (ESL) or a foreign language (EFL) to teach second language literacy, culture and communication skills.

 This certificate is for students who are in good academic standing and intend to pursue college teaching careers.